Pixel (973) 784-8402

 Workplace Accidents and New Jersey’s Exclusivity Rule

-Generally, when you sustain an injury due to another’s negligence, you file a liability claim against them or their insurer.
-The case is different with your employer.
-New Jersey requires all businesses with employees to carry worker’s compensation insurance.
+New Jersey requires all businesses with employees to carry workers’ compensation insurance.
 Workers’ compensation is no-fault insurance that covers employee injuries, regardless of who is at fault.
 This no-fault arrangement makes it easier for workers to recover money for their injuries promptly without having to debate who caused the harm.

 However, New Jersey workers’ compensation laws have what’s called an exclusivity rule.
 According to NJRS 34:15-8, workers’ compensation is the exclusive remedy for workplace injuries.
 This rule means that employees generally cannot make negligence-based claims against their employers.
-In other words, you cannot sue your employer for negligence and must use workers’ compensation benefits instead.
+In other words, you cannot sue your employer for negligence and must use workers’ comp benefits instead.

 Exceptions to the Exclusivity Rule: Intentional Harm

 New Jersey has one crucial exception to this exclusivity rule protecting employers: intentional harm.
-If your employer caused you intentional harm, you can step outside the state’s worker’s compensation program to recover money.
+If your employer caused you intentional harm, you can step outside the state’s workers’ compensation program to recover money.
 If guilty of intentional harm, your employer can be subject to liability for all your accident-related losses, including pain and suffering.

 However, the bar for proving intentional wrongdoing on the part of an employer is high.
 The NJ Supreme Court in Laidlow v.
-Hariton Machinery Co., 170 NJ 602, (2002) established a two-aspect approach for determining intentional wrongdoing in workplace injury cases:
+Hariton Machinery Co., 170 NJ 602 (2002) established a two-aspect approach for determining intentional wrongdoing in workplace injury cases:

 • The circumstances surrounding the injury were far outside of the normal expectations of the job